lew1245/kubuntu-manual/source/docs/basic.rst

    :align: center
    :target: https://userbase.kde.org/Special:MyLanguage/Plasma/Krunner

 Like Kickoff, KRunner is a launcher, but it does a lot more than just launching applications.
-Usually KRunner is accessed by pressing Alt + Space.
+KRunner can be accessed by pressing Alt + Space.
 For more information on what it can do, see `Plasma Krunner <https://userbase.kde.org/Special:MyLanguage/Plasma/Krunner>`_.

 Networking
 -----------